I didn't intend to become a manager. But today, I'm the CEO and the sole people manager of a 10-person company.

 - Brad Feld says, "I don’t believe in COO’s 98% of the time for companies smaller than 200 people."
 He also lays out potential problems related to titles and authority in small to mid-sized companies.

 - Mark Suster believes that what a COO is typically responsible for, "all of the daily reports into them covering off for finance, sales, marketing, biz dev & HR," is the job of the CEO at a small company.

 At Tortuga, we like to do premortems to assess how a project might fail.
 Then we can mitigate those risks.
 A premortem is the opposite of a postmortem which assesses why a project did fail, after the fact.

-Aside from Feld and Suster's counterpoints above, we discovered a few more reasons why hiring a GM or manager might fail.
+Aside from Feld's and Suster's counterpoints above, we discovered a few more reasons why hiring a GM or manager might fail.
 Multiple members of our team have been through a similar hiring process at their previous companies.
 They've been part of the small, scrappy team that brings in the dreaded "outside management" to professionalize the company or to help it grow.
-In talking to our team about their previous experiences, a few themes emerged.
+In talking to our team about their previous experiences, a few potential problems emerged.

 The good news is that most of these are preventable and solvable before hiring.